Home · Blog · Compliance

-Many businesses apply 12-month intervals to all their lifting equipment — including chains, slings, and shackles.
+Many businesses apply 12-month intervals to all lifting equipment, including chains, slings, and shackles.
 Lifting accessories require examination every 6 months.
 This is a very common HSE finding during inspections.

 6 months